U.S. Citizenship for an Adopted Child

 The child will receive a Certificate of Citizenship automatically by mail.

 The Certificate of Citizenship will show the date that the child met all the conditions under INA 320 as the date the child derived U.S. citizenship.

 How to Obtain a Certificate of Citizenship

 Note: On the Form N-600K, an applicant may request a specific USCIS office or preferred city and state for interview, as well as a preferred interview date that is at least 90 days after filing the Form N-600K.
 After USCIS receives and processes the form, USCIS will send an appointment notice to the family to appear for an interview at a domestic USCIS field office on a particular date.

 The family may apply for a B-2 visa or other available nonimmigrant visa for the child to travel to the U.S. and must pay the required fee.
 A nonimmigrant visa is not needed if the child obtains an immigrant visa and is admitted as an LPR but will not be residing in the United States.
 The family may apply for the visa at the same Department of State (DOS) post that processed their adoption case or apply at another post if they currently live in a different country.
 Please note that only the Department of State may issue visas.

 The Certificate of Citizenship will show the date the child takes the Oath of Allegiance as the date of citizenship.
 If the oath was waived, then the date of citizenship will be the date USCIS adjudicated the Form N-600K.

 Children of Military Service Members and U.S. Government Employees

 An adopted child of a U.S. citizen military member does not need to travel to the United States and may be naturalized without having to travel to the United States for any part of the naturalization process if the child:

-- Is accompanying and residing with their parent abroad on official orders, and
+- Is accompanying and residing with their parent outside of the United States on official orders, and

 - Qualifies for naturalization under section 322 of the Immigration and Nationality Act (INA).